Philippine English: History

 The lingering effects of Spanish amongst the general population nevertheless had notable effects on the lexical development of many Philippine languages, and even Philippine English, in the form of Hispanisms.
 Tagalog was selected as the basis for a national language in 1937, and has since remained so.
 It was re-labelled as Pilipino in 1959, and Filipino in 1987.
 With the successful establishment of American-style public education with English as a consequential medium, more than 20% of the Philippine population was reported to be able to understand and speak English just before the turn of the mid-20th century.
 This meteoric growth was sustained post-World War II, much further through Philippine mass media (e.g., newsprint, radio, television), where English also became the dominant language, and by the ratification into the current Philippine Constitution in 1987, both Filipino and English were declared co-official languages, while removing Spanish as an official language.
-In 2020, the Philippines was ranked 27th worldwide (among 100 countries ranked) in the EF English Proficiency Index.
-In the same report, it was ranked 2nd in Asia next only to Singapore.
+In 2025, the Philippines was ranked 28th worldwide (among the 123 countries and territories ranked) in the EF English Proficiency Index, an index ranking English proficiency among non-native English-speaking regions of the world.
+In the same report, it was ranked 2nd in Asia next only to Malaysia.